eth-brownie/brownie/docs/api.rst

 .. py:class:: Rpc

     Exposes methods for interacting with ``ganache-cli`` when running a local RPC environment.
+When using the console or writing tests, an instance of this class is available as ``rpc``.

 .. py:classmethod:: Rpc.time()

-    Returns the current epoch time in the RPC.
+    Returns the current epoch time in the RPC as an integer.

 .. py:classmethod:: Rpc.sleep(seconds)

     Advances the RPC time.
+You can only advance the time by whole seconds.

 .. py:classmethod:: Rpc.mine(blocks = 1)